Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 ## 8 - Create Flows for Acme Tech

-Next you will want to create an Input and Conformance flow for Acme Tech.
+Next you will want to create an Input and Harmonize flow for Acme Tech.
 Start by clicking the **New** button next to Input Flows.
 Then fill out the form.
-Continue by clicking the **New** button next to Conformance Flows.
+Continue by clicking the **New** button next to Harmonize Flows.
 Then fill out the form.

 ![Create Acme Flows](../images/create-acme-flows.gif)